suyashkumar/auth-grpc/README.md

 }
 ```

-You only need to set a database `connectionString` and `signingKey`, and everything else is taken care of for you including:
+You only need to set a database `DbConnString` and `SigningKey` environment variables, and everything else is taken care of for you including:
 * table and database setup (including uniqueness constraints and useful indicies)
 * hashing passwords using `bcrypt` on register
 * comparing hashed passwords on login